EducationPhD, University of Michigan, 1987

 Professor Min designed one of the earliest nationwide, commercial-scale, code division multiple access, or CDMA, networks after winning a cellular communication license from the Korean Government through a highly competitive selection process.
 Professor Min was the leading author of the technical blueprint for this wireless cellular network.
 Since then, he has been continuously researching in 3G UMTS / 4G LTE / 5G IoT wireless networks as well as various generations of WiFi technology.

-Professor Min has collaborated and consulted with numerous companies and organizations around the world, and served as an advisor for several national governments.
+Professor Min has collaborated and consulted with numerous companies and organizations around the world, and served as an adviser for several national governments.
 Professor Min also founded and managed two start-up companies during 1997 - 2008.
 One of the commercial products he developed in his companies received a best product award in 2002 from a major trade journal for the Internet industry.

 Professor Min is a recipient of the Best Paper Award at MOBILITY 2011 in October 2011 in Barcelona, Spain, and a recipient of the Best Paper Award at 18th ISATA Award of Technical Excellence in 1988 in Florence, Italy.
 He received a Research Initiation Award in 1993 from the Defence Advance Research Project Agency (DARPA).
 He was a Rockwell Fellow in 1988 and 1989.
 In addition, Professor Min was the recipient of the Best Teaching Assistant Award the Best Graduate Student Award at the University of Michigan in Ann Arbor.